privacyguides/privacyguides.org/docs/dns.md

 After installation of either a configuration profile or an app that utilizes the DNS Settings API, the DNS configuration can be selected.
 If a VPN is active, resolution within the VPN tunnel will use the VPN's DNS settings and not your system-wide settings.

- * **iOS/iPadOS:** *Settings &rarr; General &rarr; VPN, DNS, & Device Management &rarr; DNS*
+ - **iOS/iPadOS:** *Settings &rarr; General &rarr; VPN, DNS, & Device Management &rarr; DNS*
- * **macOS:** *System Preferences &rarr; Network*
+ - **macOS:** *System Preferences &rarr; Profiles* & *System Preferences &rarr; Network*
+ - **tvOS:** *Settings &rarr; General &rarr; Privacy &rarr;* hover on "*Share Apple TV Analytics*" &rarr; press the play button on the remote

 Apple does not provide a native interface for creating encrypted DNS profiles.
 [Secure DNS profile creator](https://dns.notjakob.com/tool.html) is an unofficial tool for creating your own encrypted DNS profiles, however they will not be signed.
 Signed profiles are preferred; signing validates a profile's origin and helps to ensure the integrity of the profiles.
 A green "Verified" label is given to signed configuration profiles.
 For more information on code signing, see [About Code Signing](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html).

  * **Signed profiles** are offered by [AdGuard](https://adguard.com/en/blog/encrypted-dns-ios-14.html), [ControlD](https://kb.controld.com/en/tutorials), [NextDNS](https://apple.nextdns.io), [Quad9](https://www.quad9.net/news/blog/ios-mobile-provisioning-profiles/).

 ### Windows
-Windows users can [turn on DoH](https://docs.microsoft.com/en-us/windows-server/networking/dns/doh-client-support), by accessing Windows settings in the control panel.
+Windows users can [turn on DoH](https://docs.microsoft.com/en-us/windows-server/networking/dns/doh-client-support) by accessing Windows settings in the control panel.

 Select *Settings* &rarr; *Network & Internet* &rarr; *Ethernet* or *WiFi*, &rarr; *Edit DNS Settings* &rarr; Preferred DNS encryption &rarr; *Encrypted only (DNS over HTTPS)*.

 ### Linux
-`systemd-resolved` doesn't [yet support](https://github.com/systemd/systemd/issues/8639), which many Linux distributions use to do their DNS lookups.
-This means you need to install a proxy like [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) and [configure it](https://wiki.archlinux.org/title/Dnscrypt-proxy) to take all the DNS queries from your system resolver and forward them over HTTPS.
+`systemd-resolved` doesn't yet [support DoH](https://github.com/systemd/systemd/issues/8639), which many Linux distributions use to do their DNS lookups.
+If you want to use DoH, you'll need to install a proxy like [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) and [configure it](https://wiki.archlinux.org/title/Dnscrypt-proxy) to take all the DNS queries from your system resolver and forward them over HTTPS.

 ## Encrypted DNS Proxies
-This software provides third-party encrypted DNS support by pointing the [unencrypted dns](/dns/#unencrypted-dns) resolver to a local [encrypted dns](/dns/#what-is-encrypted-dns) proxy.
+Encrypted DNS proxy software provides a local proxy for the [unencrypted DNS](/dns/#unencrypted-dns) resolver to forward to.
+Typically it is used on platforms that don't natively support [encrypted DNS](/dns/#what-is-encrypted-dns).

 ### RethinkDNS
 !!! recommendation